Ready to make a decision

 • Abide by the social distancing rules of 1 person per 1.5 square meters*

-• All visitors aged 12 years and over to an aged care facility must have received two doses of a COVID-19 vaccine at least 14 days before their visit unless they can provide a COVID-19 medical contraindication certificate, or the visit is for end of life.
+• All visitors aged 12 years and over to an Residential Care facility must have received two doses of a COVID-19 vaccine at least 14 days before their visit unless they can provide a COVID-19 medical contraindication certificate, or the visit is for end of life.

-• Children under the age of 12 are permitted to enter an aged care facility in the company of a fully vaccinated adult
+• Children under the age of 12 are permitted to enter an Residential Care facility in the company of a fully vaccinated adult

-Please note that all staff and essential visitors/contractors must always wear a face mask in a residential aged care facility.
+Please note that all staff and essential visitors/contractors must always wear a face mask in a Residential Care facility.

 More information on how we assess risks and what this means can be found here.